Frequently Asked Questions About FACHEX

 Can you advise me on what academic program my child should study?

-No. The FACHEX Coordinator at Boston College does not provide admission counseling.
+No. The FACHEX Coordinator at Boston College does not provide academic counseling.
 We suggest, instead, that you either contact our Office of Undergraduate Admission, or view BC's website to review our academic offerings.
-There are also college profiles and major selection information available though outside companies such as the College Board and Princeton Review, or you can consult the guidance counselor at your child’s school.
+There are also college profiles and major selection information available though outside companies such as the College Board, or you can consult the guidance counselor at your child’s school.

 Should my child apply for Financial Aid?